 - Gum disease

 - Teeth whitening

 Orthodontists are dentists that specialize in the alignment of teeth, and provide services related to:

 What an orthodontist can help with

 Orthodontists help with crooked teeth, but they assist patients with other issues as well.
-These include overbites and underbites, crossbites, spaces between teeth, overcrowding of teeth, and the treatment of temporomandibular disorders (TMD).
+These include overbites and underbites, crossbites, spaces between teeth, and overcrowding of teeth.
 Additional problems with the jaw also need to be treated by an orthodontist.

-While a dentist may be trained to provide orthodontic care in addition to extractions, TMJ treatments, and fillings, trusting your smile to an orthodontist can better balance the different procedures you require.
+While a dentist may be trained to provide orthodontic care in addition to extractions and fillings, trusting your smile to an orthodontist can better balance the different procedures you require.